Rider Safety Guidelines

 Guernsey Velo Club LBG, incorporated in Guernsey (registration number 60906).
 Registered Office:

-Clair de Lune Village Rochelle Rue des Goddards Castel GUERNSEY GY57BP
+Clair de Lune Village Rachelle Rue des Goddards Castel GUERNSEY GY57BP